MrAmirRezaie/networkTool/README.md

 # Advanced Port Scanner

-This script is an advanced port scanner that allows you to identify open, closed, and filtered ports on one or more specified targets.
-It supports various scanning techniques such as TCP, UDP, and SYN scans, and offers advanced features like service version detection, OS detection, distributed scanning, and machine learning-based data analysis.
+This script is an advanced port scanner designed to identify open, closed, and filtered ports on one or more specified targets.
+It supports various scanning techniques, including TCP, UDP, and SYN scans, and offers advanced features such as service version detection, OS detection, distributed scanning, and machine learning-based data analysis.

 ---